 Michelle Scully Hobus is a partner in the law firm of Sterling & Tucker.
 Michelle Scully Hobus’ love of helping others has directed her career path from California to Calcutta, and ultimately led her to Hawaii, and to Sterling & Tucker.
 Since joining the firm in 2004, Ms. Hobus has assisted clients in preserving their financial legacies with estate and disability planning.
 She also intimately understands the need for planning for young families who are just starting out or starting a family.
-Her focus is always client-centered and is a frequent presenter of Sterling and Tucker’s monthly educational seminars on Oahu and in Hilo.
+Her focus is always client-centered and is a frequent presenter of Sterling and Tucker’s monthly educational seminars on Oahu and on Maui.
 She continues to service clients in both areas.
 Ms. Hobus is an Accredited Attorney with the Veterans Administration.
 She has dedicated herself to assisting Veterans of the United States Military with their estate planning needs, including receiving Veterans Administration benefits.

 A four year Dean’s List student, Ms. Hobus received her Bachelor of Arts degree and graduated Cum Laude in 1988 from Gonzaga University in Spokane, WA.
 Following college Ms. Hobus spent a year with Mother Teresa’s Missionaries of Charity in San Francisco, living and working with homeless women and children.
 After completing law school she once again worked with Mother Teresa in Calcutta, India.
 In 1992, Ms. Hobus received her Juris Doctor from University of San Francisco Law School.
 She was admitted to the California State Bar in 1992, and in 2003 to the Hawaii State Bar.